ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

     cd /home/es-it
     ```

-1. Start python interpreter with the producer events code with the orderID 75.
+1. Start python interpreter with the producer events code with orderID set to 75.

     ```
     $ python ProducerOrderEvents.py 75